-Most symptoms of SAD are similar to those of standard depression.
-The only major difference is these symptoms appear solely during a select period of the year – usually, during the winter months.
+SAD’s symptoms are similar to those of a major depressive disorder.
+The only difference is these symptoms appear during a specific time of year.
+Symptoms of SAD include: ²

 - Changes in appetite and weight